 Security

-Companies that have already transitioned to the cloud are seeing a particular benefit right now as the world faces a pandemic and businesses struggle to adapt to lockdowns and social distancing rules.
-New work-from-home (WFH) policies are much more easily implemented when your data is already available remotely and no one is required to head into the office to maintain on-premise servers.
+Companies that have already transitioned to the cloud are seeing a particular benefit as the world faces a pandemic and businesses struggle to adapt to lockdowns and social distancing rules.
+New work-from-home (WFH) policies are much more easily implemented when your data is available remotely, and no one is required to head into the office to maintain on-premise servers.

-While the idea of moving business-critical data and applications seemed risky and frightening when cloud computing first appeared, it quickly became clear that the benefits of cloud enablement far outweighed the risks.
+While moving business-critical data and applications seemed risky and frightening when cloud computing first appeared, it quickly became clear that the benefits of cloud enablement far outweighed the risks.

 Challenges That Come With Cloud

-OK, if cloud is so great, why isn’t everyone using it?
+OK, if the cloud is so great, why isn’t everyone using it?

-No matter how great a technological solution is, it can still be challenging to adopt at first.
+Adopting it can still be challenging, no matter how great a technological solution is.
 Change always comes with a few roadblocks — even if that change is for the better.
 Let’s look at a few of the most common perceived roadblocks to cloud adoption.

 Selection

-There are multiple types of cloud.
+There are multiple types of clouds.
 Which do you need: Public?
 Private?
 Hybrid?
 How do you know what’s best for you?

 Upfront Effort

 A transition doesn’t come without cost.
-You’ll need to get everything set up to suit your needs and possibly train your staff to use it or expand your monthly bandwidth.
+You’ll need to set everything up to suit your needs and possibly train your staff to use it or expand your monthly bandwidth.

 Downtime